-We can either set up a consultation with Dr. Waugh, and then set up another appointment for the dental procedure on a later date, or, as many clients choose to do, perform the consult in the morning with Dr. Waugh and plan on doing the procedure that same day.
+We can either set up a consultation with Dr. Waugh, and then set up another appointment for the dental procedure on a later date, or, as many clients choose to do, perform the consult in the morning with Dr. Waugh and do the procedure that same day.
 See our section, "Things to do in the Area", for places clients can visit while we are working on their pet.
 Our office also has WiFi if they would like to stay in our waiting room.

 Want to Send us an E-mail ?
 Click the link below